KusionStack/karpor/ui/README.md

 ## Overview

-Karbour Dashboard is the dashboard of karbour, which provides users with functions such as multi-cluster search and insights.
+Karpor Dashboard is the dashboard of karpor, which provides users with functions such as multi-cluster search and insights.

 ## Quick Start